Florida orders vote recount in Senate, governor races

 In Tuesday’s elections, Democrats won a majority in the U.S. House of Representatives after eight years in the minority, while Republicans expanded their two-seat advantage in the Senate.

-Reporting by Daniel Wallis; Editing by Chizu Nomiyama
+Reporting by Daniel Wallis; Additional reporting by Timothy Gardner in Washington; Editing by Chizu Nomiyama